 The All-Girls Advantage

 As one of the oldest all-girls high schools in the state, Sacred Heart Academy has a long history of empowering and inspiring female leaders.
-For nearly 150 years, we have been teaching our young women to become critical thinkers, confident communicators, and civic-minded collaborators.
+For 145 years, we have been teaching our young women to become critical thinkers, confident communicators, and civic-minded collaborators.
 At all-girls schools like Sacred Heart, every leadership position is held by a girl.
 Every team captain is a girl.
 Every member of the Math Club or Robotics team is a girl.
 Every hand raised in a classroom belongs to a girl.
 We believe the best place for a young woman to find her voice – and learn how to use it – is at an all-girls school.

 Our students are encouraged to focus on developing the very best in themselves while engaging in a challenging curriculum.
 Students in our all-girl classrooms confidently voice their opinions, ask thought-provoking questions, and embrace new learning experiences and opportunities without fear.